 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

-Along the harbor, outside of the Old Town, is Linnahall – a gigantic slab of Soviet-era concrete (originally named V. I. Lenin Palace of Culture and Sport).
-The massive structure, which can reportedly be seen from outer space, was built in 1980 for the summer Olympics sailing events.
+Along the harbor, just outside of the Tallinn Old Town, is Linnahall – a gigantic slab of Soviet-era concrete (originally named V. I. Lenin Palace of Culture and Sport).
+The massive structure, which can reportedly be seen from outer space, was built in 1980 for the Summer Olympics sailing events held in Tallinn.
 Until 2010, Linnahall housed an ice skating rink and concert venue, but now the building is covered in graffiti and mostly abandoned (although we heard plans for renovations are underway).
-Although access to the interior is forbidden, it’s free to tromp around the structure.
-Standing atop the concrete monolith provides sweeping views of the bay and serves as a stark reminder of Soviet occupation in Estonia.
+Although access to the interior is forbidden, it’s free to tromp around the massive structure.
+Standing atop the concrete monolith provides sweeping views of the Tallinn Harbor and serves as a stark reminder of Soviet occupation in Estonia.
 Link to Google Map of Linnahall.

 OK, drinks at Lounge24 are not complimentary (yet not incredibly expensive either) – but stepping onto the 24th floor, open-air deck at Radisson Blu is free!
 The spacious terrace offers stunning Tallinn city skyline views.
 Although we are certain they would like you to take a seat for a round of drinks (we stayed for a beer at sunset!), they don’t charge an admission fee, so you are free to take in the view, take a photo and then be on your way.

-Let a guide lead you through the city for free!
+Let a local guide lead you through Tallinn for free!
 The Tallinn Walking Tour offered by Freetour.com covers the top Tallinn tourist attractions led by informative, English-speaking guides.
 The daily 2-hour tour departs at noon from the Tallinn Tourist Information Center.
-Note: Although this Tallinn city tour is free, tips are appreciated.
+Note: Although this Tallinn city tour is free, tips are likely deserved and certainly appreciated.

 As already mentioned, if visiting Tallinn museums and other city sights with entry fees is on your list of things to do in Tallinn, the Tallinn Card might save you money.
 Read about our day of Tallinn Sightseeing for more information.